-My name is Ugne, and I am 24 years old come from Lithuania.
-I am pursuing my second year at master's programme Molecular Techniques in Life Science.
-Before moving to Sweden, I studied Molecular Biology at Vilnius University.
-I like travelling and exploring new places around the world.
+Ugne comes from Lithuania.
+Before moving to Sweden, she studied Molecular Biology at Vilnius University.
+She likes travelling and exploring new places around the world.

 Why did you choose this master's programme at KTH?